Why Your Alignment Might Be Causing Your Steering Wheel to Vibrate

 Steering Wheel Vibration Means Something's Wrong

 Your hands vibrate on the steering wheel.
 The vibration gets worse at highway speeds.
 You slow down, it improves.
 This is a classic sign of alignment or suspension problems.
 Misaligned wheels create forces that transfer through the steering system.
 These forces cause vibration.
 The vibration is your car telling you something needs attention.
 Don't ignore it.
+If you want to explore this in more detail, How to Tell if Your Rear Wheels are Misaligned adds practical context.

 Can misalignment cause steering wheel vibration?